skip to main content

 Ken-NolandTOWN MANAGER - Ken Noland

 In May 1999, the Town Council named Ken Noland as Town Manager.
-Ken is a graduate of the Appalachian State University where he received a Bachelor of Science and continued his education, where he received his Master of Public Administration from the UNC-Chapel Hill.
+Ken is a graduate of the Appalachian State University where he received a Bachelor of Science and continued his education, where he received his Masters of Public Administration from the UNC-Chapel Hill.
 Ken serves at the appointment of the Town Council and acting as Administrative Head of the Town.
 The Manager's office ensures the implementation of local, state and federal laws and regulations/policies and is responsible for preparing the Town Council Meeting Agendas.
 Other responsibilities include overseeing the budget and budget preparation, directing day-to-day operations, directing the Town's department heads, public information, citizen communication, revenue and expenditure forecasts, and townwide projects such as performance measurement and operational studies.
-Contact Information: Wilkesboro Town Hall, 203 West Main Street, PO Box 1056, Wilkesboro, NC 28697 Tel: 336-838-3951 ext.
+Contact Information: Wilkesboro Town Hall, PO Box 1056, Wilkesboro, NC 28697 Tel: 336-838-3951 ext.
 1050 Fax: 336-838-7616 email

 Donna Rhodes taking Oath of Office by Mayor Dales IsomTOWN CLERK- Donna Rhodes

 Official duties by law.
 The principal responsibility of this position is to work with the town council and other town boards.
 The town clerk position includes meeting agendas, meeting minutes, calendar coordination, meeting furniture setup and breakdown, data entry, correspondence, resolutions, proclamations, mailings, assigned board tasks, filing, certificates of insurance, employee appreciation, and town gatherings, among other duties.
 Donna is married to Tommy Rhodes and they have 1 child.
-Contact Information: Wilkesboro Town Hall, 203 West Main Street, PO Box 1056, Wilkesboro, NC 28697 Tel: 336-838-3951 ext.
+Contact Information: Wilkesboro Town Hall, PO Box 1056, Wilkesboro, NC 28697 Tel: 336-838-3951 ext.
 1042 Fax: 336-838-7616 email

 home > departments > finance > accounts payable